A Quick Guide to Operating Profit Margin | Atek Accounting

 It’s important to know your profit margins because they’re a good indication of how efficient your business is.
 A high margin means you’re generating a lot of profit from your operations, and your business is running smoothly.
 A low margin could mean you’re not selling enough or that your operating expenses are too high.

-How to calculate the operating profit margin
+How to calculate operating profit margin

 The first step in working out your operating margin is to calculate your operating profit.